Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 }
 ```

-## Get details of the running simulation, including device models
+## Get details of the simulation, including device models and statistics

 Request:
 ```